siplab-gt/cleo/docs/overview.rst

     In short, determining the inputs to deliver to a system from its outputs.
 In neuroscience terms, making the stimulation parameters a function of the data recorded in real time.

-CLEOSim (Closed Loop, Electrophysiology, and Optogenetics Simulator) is a Python package developed primarily for those who want to prototype closed-loop control of neural activity *in silico*.
+CLEOSim (Closed Loop, Electrophysiology, and Optogenetics Simulator) is a Python package developed to bridge theory and experiment for mesoscale neuroscience.
+We envision two primary uses cases:

+1. For prototyping closed-loop control of neural activity *in silico*.
 Animal experiments are costly to set up and debug, especially with the added complexity of real-time intervention---our aim is to enable researchers, given a decent spiking model of the system of interest, to assess whether the type of control they desire is feasible and/or what configuration(s) would be most conducive to their goals.

-Because CLEOSim is built around the `Brian simulator <https://brian2.rtfd.io>`_, another potential user base for the package would be Brian users who for whatever reason would like a convenient way to inject recorders (e.g., electrodes) or stimulators (e.g., optogenetics) into the core network simulation.
+2. The complexity of experimental interfaces means it's not always clear what a model would look like in a real experiment.
+CLEOSim can help anyone interested in observing or manipulating a model while taking into account the constraints present in real experiments.
+Because CLEOSim is built around the `Brian simulator <https://brian2.rtfd.io>`_, we especially hope this is helpful for existing Brian users who for whatever reason would like a convenient way to inject recorders (e.g., electrodes) or stimulators (e.g., optogenetics) into the core network simulation.

 Structure and design
 ^^^^^^^^^^^^^^^^^^^^
 CLEOSim wraps a spiking network simulator and allows for the injection of stimulators and/or recorders.
 The models used to emulate these devices are often non-trivial to implement or use in a flexible manner, so CLEOSim aims to make device injection and configuration as painless as possible, requiring minimal modification to the original network.

 CLEOSim also orchestrates communication between the simulator and a user-configured :class:`~cleosim.IOProcessor` object, modeling how experiment hardware takes samples, processes signals, and controls stimulation devices in real time.

+For an explanation of why we choose to prioritize spiking network models and how we chose Brian as the underlying simulator, see :ref:`overview:design rationale`.

 .. sidebar::
     Why closed-loop control in neuroscience?